Glaucoma & Your Dog's Eyes

 Dog Glaucoma Surgery Cost

 Veterinarians understand that cost can be a real concern for pet parents.
-The cost of your dog's glaucoma surgery will be based on a number of factors including where you live, and how big your dog is.
+The cost of your dog's glaucoma surgery will be based on a number of factors, including where you live and how big your dog is.
 To get an accurate estimate of how much your dog's surgery will cost speak to the team at your veterinary clinic.
 At Newtown Veterinary Specialists, we are happy to provide pet parents with an estimate and answer questions about the pricing or the procedure.

 Dog Glaucoma Home Remedies